 APPLY TO BECOME A PUPPY RAISER TODAY!
 More info.

-Community Dog
+Community Dogs

 Community Dogs support either adults or children with autism or different individual needs.

-Community Dogs in Schools
+Community Dogs in Educational Settings

 Community Dogs for Adults